Location template

 Medically reviewed by Niloo Dardashti, PsyD; License: New York #018088

-That is a normal way to do it, not a compromise.
-A licensed Idaho therapist working by video is held to the same state licensing standards as one a few blocks away, and for many concerns the research suggests video sessions can work about as well as sitting in a room.
-The trick is matching the format and the clinician to what you are dealing with, rather than just taking the first name a directory hands you.
+Nampa has a real but limited pool of in-town counselors, so most people here consider a mix of local offices, nearby practices in Caldwell and Meridian, and telehealth that covers the whole Treasure Valley.
+A licensed Idaho clinician working by video is held to the same state licensing standards as one a few blocks away, and for many concerns video sessions can work about as well as sitting in a room.
+The trick is matching the format and the clinician to what you are dealing with, rather than taking the first name a directory hands you.

 Nampa is the second-largest city in the Treasure Valley after Boise and the population center of Canyon County, and it has been growing fast for years.
 Therapist supply has not always kept pace.
 You will find counseling offices, group practices, and clinics in town, but the roster of providers per resident tends to be thinner than in Boise, which sits a short drive east past Meridian.